 - In KA, the twin protagonists are opposite-sex fraternal twins, but identical female twins are cast in the roles.

 - The Beatles LOVE casts a man as Her Majesty to give her a caricatured appearance.

 - Team Starkid loves this trope, but it's never used for any serious reason.

 - Draco Malfoy in A Very Potter Musical, played by Lauren Lopez.

-- Dolores Umbridge in the sequel, is played by a male.
+- Dolores Umbridge in the sequel, is played by Joe Walker.
 Dean is another crosscast role, played by the person who played Bellatrix in the first musical.